rhiot/rhiot/docs/readme.md

     from("gpsd:current-position").
       to("file:///var/gps-coordinates");

+A scheduled consumer is also supported and polls every 5 seconds by default, to use it enable the 'scheduled' param on the endpoint;

+    from("gpsd:current-position?scheduled=true").
+      to("file:///var/gps-coordinates");

+Finally, the producer polls the device for the current location, for example;

+    from("jms:current-position").
+      to("gpsd:gps");

-To subscribe to events on another host you have to do 2 things, start GPSD on that host with the param -G to listen on all addresses, eg gpsd -G /dev/ttyUSB0, and pass the host and optionally port to the gpsd endpoint as follows;
+To subscribe to events or poll a device on another host you have to do 2 things, start GPSD on that host with the param -G to listen on all addresses, eg gpsd -G /dev/ttyUSB0, and pass the host and optionally port to the gpsd endpoint as follows;

     from("gpsd:current-position?host=localhost?port=2947").
       to("file:///var/gps-coordinates");

-GPSD consumer receives the `io.rhiot.component.gps.gpsd.ClientGpsCoordinates` instances:
+The message body is a `io.rhiot.component.gps.gpsd.ClientGpsCoordinates` instance:

     ClientGpsCoordinates currentPosition = consumerTemplate.receiveBody("gpsd:current-position", ClientGpsCoordinates.class);

 `ClientGpsCoordinates` class name is prefixed with the `Client` to indicate that these coordinates have been created on the device, not on the server side of the IoT solution.

+The TPVObject (Time-Position-Velocity report) from gpsd4java is available in the header GpsdConstants.TPV_HEADER (io.rhiot.gpsd.tpvObject), useful to enrich the payload or do content based routing, eg

+    TPVObject tpvObject = exchange.getIn().getHeader(GpsdConstants.TPV_HEADER, TPVObject.class);
+    if (tpvObject.getSpeed() > 343) {
+        log.info("Broke the sound barrier.
+Current speed is {} meters second", tpvObject.getSpeed());
+    }

 #### Options